ITZSHOAIB/hashtegrity/README.md

 - **Versatile Hashing**: Supports multiple hashing algorithms like `sha256`, `md5`, and more.
 - **HMAC Generation**: Easily generate HMACs for added security.
 - **Data Integrity Validation**: Validate the integrity of your data with simple functions.
+- **File Integrity Validation**: Validate the integrity of your file easily.
+- **File Integrity Monitoring**: Monitor file changes and validate integrity in real-time.
 - **TypeScript Support**: Fully typed for a seamless development experience.

 ## 📦 Installation